u20n/u20n.github.io/_gen/items/grav.md

 #### this document contains various notes on essentially astrophysics

-In the pursuit of a $\underline{\text{workable}}$ platform to simulate an approximate universe, obviusly a very large endevor, I seek to understand and condense the interactions between bodies in space, and formulate it to a set of functions and variables to represent any encounter between two bodies in space.
+In the pursuit of a $\underline{\text{workable}}$ platform to simulate an approximate universe, obviously a very large endeavor, I seek to understand and condense the interactions between bodies in space, and formulate it to a set of functions and variables to represent any encounter between two bodies in space.
 Actually *accurately* simulating the entire universe is a foolish task.
-This is mainly presented as a thought excersice.
+This is mainly presented as a thought exercise.

 **degredation of accuracy and acceptable degrees**